-The odd thing is, based on anecdotal evidence Rubin gathered from conversations with real couples, rebels and obligers tend to make a great pair. reports Business Insider.
+The odd thing is that based on anecdotal evidence Rubin gathered from conversations with real couples, rebels and obligers tend to make a great pair. reports Business Insider.
 This may seem contradictory, but Rubin is able to explain the seemingly unorthodox pairing.
-"There's a deep affinity between obligers and rebels.
-Both have this resistance to inner expectation, and this gives them this feeling that the world is pushing on them and they want to push back," she says.
+"There's a deep affinity between obligers and rebels," she says.
+"Both have this resistance to inner expectation, and this gives them this feeling that the world is pushing on them and they want to push back."

 To give you an example, Rubin explains that a relationship between an obliger and a rebel might go something like this: If the obliger complains about their demanding family, the rebel might remind them how much they do for their family and suggest jetting off for the weekend to do something for themselves.
 This, she points out, can be reassuring for the obliger.